nmcl/C--SIM/README.md

 Thanks to all the people who took the time and effort to port C++ to systems and compilers that we do not have access to and reporting the problems (and fixes) that were needed.

-Specific thanks for contributions and bug reports to:
+Specific thanks for contributions of code and bug reports to:

 Peter Lamb peter.lamb@cmis.csiro.au